Prison of peoples: Engels

+Marx

-In 1870, Marx fully changes his position on national liberation, writing in a letter to Sigfrid Meyer and August Vogt on the subject of Ireland, that :
+In 1870, Karl Marx fully changes his position on national liberation, writing in a letter to Sigfrid Meyer and August Vogt on the subject of Ireland, that:

-“In Ireland the land question has been up to now the exclusive form of the social question because it is a question of existence, of life and death, for the immense majority of the Irish people, and because it is at the same time inseparable from the national question.”
+In Ireland the land question has been up to now the exclusive form of the social question because it is a question of existence, of life and death, for the immense majority of the Irish people, and because it is at the same time inseparable from the national question.

 According to Rodolsky, this is the start of a gradual shift of Marx and Engels abandoning the distinction between historic and non-historic peoples.
-This change in thinking eventually leads to the 2nd International making a declaration during its third conference in 1889 London on the national question :
+This change in thinking eventually leads to the 2nd International making a declaration during its third conference in 1889 London on the national question:

-“The congress declares that it advocates the full right to self-determination of all nations and sympathizes with the workers of every country currently suffering under the yoke of military, national, or other despotism.”
+The congress declares that it advocates the full right to self-determination of all nations and sympathizes with the workers of every country currently suffering under the yoke of military, national, or other despotism.

 Ukrainian-Polish journalism

-According to Dushenko, in 1900, a USDP member, Yevgeny Kosevich, wrote an obituary for Wilhelm Liebknecht, one of the founders of the SPD.
-The USDP was a Ukrainian Social-democratic party from Austrian Galicia.
-One of Liebknecht's main, merits, Kosevich believed, was that "Russia, this 'prison of nations' (тюрма народів), was for him the embodiemnt of tyranny, and the struggle against Russia was the starting point of his views on foreign policy".
-Liebknecht was writing within the context of the German Social-democratic dialogue on Poland started by Engels and Marx.
+According to Dushenko, in 1900, a USDP member, Yevgeny Kosevich, wrote an obituary for Wilhelm Liebknecht, one of the founders of the Social Democratic Party of Germany.
+The USDP was a Ukrainian social-democratic party from Austrian Galicia.
+One of Liebknecht's main merits, Kosevich believed, was that "Russia, this 'prison of nations' (тюрма народів), was for him the embodiment of tyranny, and the struggle against Russia was the starting point of his views on foreign policy".
+Liebknecht was writing within the context of the German social-democratic dialogue on Poland started by Engels and Marx.

-In 1902,Tadeusz Grużewski, belonging to the Polish national-democratic camp (the so-called Endecja), published an article “Former and Current Representations of Russia,” where, in particular, it was noted that in the era of Romanticism “to our politicians... and not only to politicians, Tsarism was seen as a black abyss of reaction, as a huge prison of nations (więzienie ludów), and Siberia, penal battalions, and finally, whips were not merely a metaphor.”
+In 1902, Tadeusz Grużewski, a Polish National Democrat (the so-called Endecja), published an article “Former and Current Representations of Russia,”, which noted, in particular, that in the era of Romanticism “to our politicians... and not only to politicians, Tsarism was seen as a black abyss of reaction, as a huge prison of nations (więzienie ludów), and Siberia, penal battalions, and finally, whips were not merely a metaphor.”

 According to Dushenko, this language became used in a limited fashion within the scene of Ukrainian and Polish nationalist journalism and poetry.

-Finally in June 1906, Mykhailo Gruschevsky, a Ukrainian professor and nationalist from Lviv wrote an article titled "Unity or Disintegration".
-To Dushenko, this is the most developed form of the "prison of nations" metaphor:
+Finally, in June 1906, Mykhailo Hrushevsky, a Ukrainian professor and nationalist from Lviv, wrote an article titled "Unity or Disintegration".
+To Dushenko, that is the most developed form of the "prison of nations" metaphor:

-"The 'Principalities and Peoples' were dragged, like shackled slaves, behind the triumphant chariot of the ruling bureaucracy...
+The 'Principalities and Peoples' were dragged, like shackled slaves, behind the triumphant chariot of the ruling bureaucracy...
 The prison of nations grew and expanded its premises, increased its staff and salaries, and multiplied the army recruited from the dregs of the same. (...)